-- receipts from the sale of residuals and by-products that are consumed or used in New York State; and - receipts from transportation or transmission agreements, such as contract carriage and lease operating agreements, where the utility uses its mains, pipes, or wires within New York State to transport or transmit a commodity owned by the purchaser which is not a utility.
-See Special Rules for Landlords above.
+receipts from the sale of residuals and by-products that are consumed or used in New York State; and receipts from transportation or transmission agreements, such as contract carriage and lease operating agreements, where the utility uses its mains, pipes, or wires within New York State to transport or transmit a commodity owned by the purchaser that is not a utility.
+See Special rules for landlords above.